yosemitebandit/vebsite/readme.md

 * cache invalidation
 * better tag delimiting :| (see the delimit option in template functions) ala [this post](https://discuss.gohugo.io/t/howto-delimiter-separated-tags/146/6)
-* do not show "main" pages in lists
 * custom 404 page
 * capture location ala the old site